 Shareholder value is the financial worth owners of a business receive for owning shares in the company.
-An increase in shareholder value is created with a company earns a return on invested capital that is greater than its weighted average cost of capital.
-Put more simply, value is created for shareholders when the business performs better than they expect it to.
+An increase in shareholder value is created when a company earns a return on invested capital (ROIC) that is greater than its weighted average cost of capital (WACC).
+Put more simply, value is created for shareholders when the business increases profits.

-In order to maximize shareholder value, there are three main strategies for driving profitability in a company: (1) revenue growth, (2) operating margin and (3) capital efficiency.
+In order to maximize shareholder value, there are three main strategies for driving profitability in a company: (1) revenue growth, (2) increasing operating margin, and (3) increasing capital efficiency.
 We will discuss in the following sections the major factors in boosting each of the three measures.

-For any goods and services businesses, sales revenue can be improved through the strategies of sales volume increase or sales prices inflation.
+For any goods and services businesses, sales revenue can be improved through the strategies of sales volume increase or sales price inflation.

 Increasing Sales Volume

 A company would want to retain its current customers and keep them away from competitors to maintain its market share.
 It should also attract new customers through referrals from existing customers, marketing and promotions, new products and services offerings, and new revenue streams.

 A company may increase current product prices as a one-time strategy or gradual price increases throughout several months, quarters, or years to achieve revenue growth.
 It can also offer new products with advanced qualities and features and price them at higher ranges.